jakob-bagterp/browserist/README.md

 | `TimeoutStrategy.CONTINUE` | Continue despite timeouts and most errors (syntax errors excluded). |

 ## Emulate Viewport of Common Devices
-You can set the viewport size to emulate common devices or set a custom size.
-Note that it's recommended to run emulations in headless mode as an open browser may have minimum and maximum dimensions, either limited by the browser window or the monitor.
+You can set the viewport to emulate common device sizes or to a custom size.
+Note that it's recommended to run emulations in headless mode since an open browser may have minimum or maximum dimensions, either limited by the browser window or the monitor.
 Example:

 ```python
 from browserist import Browser, BrowserSettings, common_devices